NikunjTiwari19/CT-MARKS-LOOKUP-WEBAPP/README.md

 ## 6. Expected Outcome

 The proposed CT-Marks Web App will provide a centralized platform through which authorized faculty can efficiently manage CT marks while students can securely view their academic records.
+The Admin will manage system-level information and access, while the HOD will monitor and review academic records.

 Automated calculations, input validation, role-based access, and minimal user input will help make the overall process **faster, more reliable, secure, and less prone to human error**.